 We invest in research and development (R&D) to help us meet changing customer needs, prepare for regulation, improve efficiency and respond to social, demographic, economic and environmental trends.
-Our R&D Manager coordinates our research efforts.
-In 2019 (the last year for which data is available), we allocated 249 days to R&D projects.
+Our R&D Manager coordinates our research efforts and chairs our Functional Interface Group that tests and trials new, innovative and alternative products.

 Current research projects include:

 We’ve been conducting research to update the technical specification for our homes in preparation for changes to Building Regulations and the introduction of the Future Homes Standard (FHS).
 This included product trials of wastewater heat recovery systems that reuse heat from hot water, and thermal lintels, manufactured with an integrated thermal break that reduces heat loss and improves environmental performance.
 With the phasing in of the new Part L from June 2022, homes will have enhanced fabric standards with additional features that may include heat recovery systems and PV panels.
 Collectively, this will achieve a 31% reduction in home energy use compared with our current specification.

 We are also preparing for the phase-out of gas central heating systems from 2025 (2024 in Scotland) and will be running FHS product trials during 2022.
 These will also help us identify the skills we will need in our business and among subcontractors as we implement the FHS requirements.

 We are partnering with cabin manufacturer Danzer and the Carbon Trust to design and trial new energy efficient portacabins.
 We’re also developing an energy-efficiency retrofit approach for our existing stock of cabins.

 We have successfully tested hydrotreated vegetable oil as a lower carbon alternative to diesel for plant on site and are assessing the potential to extend its use.
 We are also trialling a hybrid generator on one of our sites.